 You will be sent a booking confirmation email and it is your responsibility to check that you book tickets for the right event/date.

 When making a booking, you can choose to have your tickets posted out to you.
 This is only available to addresses within the United Kingdom and an additional charge applies.
-If you do not pay for postage or are booking for an event taking place within 7 days, your tickets will automatically be held for collection.
+If you do not pay for postage or are booking for an event taking place within 7 days, your tickets will automatically be held for collection or can be sent as an e-ticket.

 All attendees must have a ticket for an event, even if that event is free.
 This includes children.